ceph/ceph-ansible/README.md

 You can then check the logs of the Jenkins by clicking on "Testing Playbooks" button in your PR and go to "Console Output".
 You can now submit a new commit/change that will update the CI system to run a new play.

-It might happen that the CI does not get reloead so you can simply leave a comment on your PR with "test this please" and it will trigger a new CI build.
+It might happen that the CI does not get reloaded so you can simply leave a comment on your PR with "test this please" and it will trigger a new CI build.

 ## Vagrant Demo